open-policy-agent/opa/docs/content/_index.md

     server.protocols[_] == "telnet"                 # it contains the "telnet" protocol.
 }

-public_server contains server if {                  # a server exists in the public_server set if...
+public_servers contains server if {                  # a server exists in the 'public_servers' set if...
     some i, j
     server := input.servers[_]                      # it exists in the input.servers collection and...
     server.ports[_] == input.ports[i].id            # it references a port in the input.ports collection and...